 Allen R. Steen was the first black belt of Grandmaster Rhee on American soil.
 Mr. Steen is known as the "Father of Texas Blood and Guts Karate" and could also be called the "Grandfather of the AKATO,” since he was Mr. Yates' original teacher.
 He is a former International Karate Champion (he beat both Joe Lewis and Chuck Norris in a single evening in 1966) and a trainer of many national champions.
 Grandmaster Steen was one of the first martial arts business entrepreneurs building a chain of schools across the Southwest in the late 1960s and early 1970s.
 As Mr. Yates’s teacher he a valued advisor to the AKATO.

 J. Pat Burleson is another advisor and instructor of Mr. Yates, Grandmaster Burleson became the first National Karate Champion in 1962 by winning the U.S. Nationals in Chicago.
 A well-known teacher and trainer, Mr. Burleson has given several AKATO seminars sharing his wealth of knowledge with us.
-He still teaches in Ft.
-Worth and travels extensively.
 See karateUSA.com

 Skipper Mullins was named one of the top-five American Karate fighters by Black Belt Magazine in 1990.
 He won practically every major competition in the country during the 1960s and '70s.
 During this time he also served as the instructor for advanced belts at Mr. Steen's schools where he trained many champions including a young teenager named Keith Yates.
 Mr. Mullins, a retired captain with the Dallas Fire Department, gives seminars across the nation.